CezWAT/DAQ_24bit_Hardware/README.md

 Project for fun and curiosity with a purpose to make a simple yte precise USB DAQ without a dedicated controller requireig firmware.

+Forked to add an Eagle based pcb made by myself.